NITR098/Awesome-U-Net/README.md

 ### Query

-For any query please contact us for more information.
+For any query, please contact us.

 ```
 rezazad68@gmail.com